Hoyt Patrick Taylor

 Hoyt Patrick Taylor Sr. (June 11, 1890 – April 12, 1964) was the 21st Lieutenant Governor of North Carolina from 1949 to 1953.

 Early life

 Taylor was born in Winton, North Carolina on June 11, 1890 to Simeon P. and Kate (née Ward) Taylor.

 Education

 Taylor attended Winton Academy, Winton High School, Horner Military Academy and Wake Forest College.

 Family life

 In 1923 Taylor married Inez Wooten of Chadbourn.
-They had three children: Hoyt Patrick Taylor Jr., Caroline Corbett Taylor, and Frank Wooten Taylor.
+They had three children: Hoyt Patrick Taylor Jr., Caroline Corbett Taylor Craig (married to Tom Craig), and Frank Wooten Taylor.
 Hoyt Patrick "Pat" Taylor Jr. was also elected lieutenant governor, twenty years after his father.

 Military service

 Taylor served as a second lieutenant in the 371st Infantry during World War I and received the Silver Star and Purple Heart as well as a personal citation from General John Joseph Pershing.

 Business career

 For many years Taylor practiced law in Wadesboro, North Carolina, for a time in partnership with Congressman A. Paul Kitchin.